-there is an equal and opposite reaction.

-- Acceleration of a rocket is $a = \frac{v_e}{m} \frac{\Delta m}{\Delta t} g$ . - A rocket's acceleration depends on three main factors.
+- · Newton's third law of motion states that to every action, there is an equal and opposite reaction. - Acceleration of a rocket is $a = \frac{v_e}{m} \frac{\Delta m}{\Delta t} g$. - A rocket's acceleration depends on three main factors.
 They are - 1.
-The greater the exhaust velocity of the gases, the greater the acceleration. - $\theta_2$ ).
-2. The faster the rocket burns its fuel, the greater its acceleration. - 3.
-The smaller the rocket's mass, the greater the acceleration.
+The greater the exhaust velocity of the gases, the greater the acceleration. - 2.
+The faster the rocket burns its fuel, the greater its acceleration. - acceleration.

-- 8. Professional Application - If you dive into water, you reach greater depths than if you do a belly flop.
+- 8. Professional Application If you dive into water, you reach greater depths than if you do a belly flop.
 Explain this difference in depth using the concept of conservation of energy.
-Explain this difference in depth using what you have learned in this chapter. - 9.
-Under what circumstances is momentum conserved? - 10.
-Can momentum be conserved for a system if there are external forces acting on the system?
+Explain this difference in depth using what you have - 9.
+Under what circumstances is momentum conserved?

+learned in this chapter.

+- 10. Can momentum be conserved for a system if there are external forces acting on the system?
 If so, under what conditions?
-If not, why not? - Momentum for a system can be conserved in one direction while not being conserved in another.
+If not, why not? - 11.
+Momentum for a system can be conserved in one direction while not being conserved in another.
 What is the angle between the directions?
 Give an example. - 12.
 Professional Application Explain in terms of momentum and Newton's laws how a car's air resistance is due in part to the fact that it pushes air in its direction of motion. - 13.
 Can objects in a system have momentum while the momentum of the system is zero?
-Explain your answer. - Must the total energy of a system be conserved whenever its momentum is conserved?
+Explain your - 14.
+Must the total energy of a system be conserved whenever its momentum is conserved?
 Explain why or why not.